brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 pl = p;
 {% endhighlight %}

-Here, `p` contains points to the received data, `hbtype` represents the type of the message (either request or response), `payload` is the size of the payload (the message contained in the received packet).
+Here, `p` points to the received data, `hbtype` represents the type of the message (either request or response), `payload` is the size of the payload (the message contained in the received packet).

-The line 5 reads the first byte of the packet (the type of the message), make `p` point on the next byte, and set hbtype to the type of message.
+The line 5 reads the first byte of the packet (the type of the message), makes `p` point on the next byte, and sets `hbtype` to the type of message.

-The line 6 reads the next *two* bytes[^1] (which represents the length of the payload), copy them to the `payload` variable and make the pointer points two bytes further.
+The line 6 reads the next two bytes[^1] (which represent the length of the payload), copies them to the `payload` variable and makes the pointer point two bytes further.
 `pl` is a pointer to the payload.

 Here is how the server replies: